KANOKIw/Shishiji/README.md

 ## Minecraft

 There are several interesting and functional Spigot Plugins among the repository.
-Also unique worlds exists out there.
+Also unique worlds exist out there.